Shades of Gray: The Lost Regiment

 Read the exciting conclusion to this story and more in Shades of Gray: Strange Tales from the Old Dominion, now available exclusively on Amazon Kindle.
 Order it today.

-Posted on June 19, 2017, in Fiction and tagged American Civil War, Battle of the Wilderness, Civil War Stories, Fiction, ghost stories, Kindle, Old Dominion, Shades of Gray, short stories, The Wilderness, Virginia.
+Posted on June 19, 2017, in Fiction and tagged American Civil War, Civil War Stories, Fiction, ghost stories, Kindle, Old Dominion, Shades of Gray, short stories, The Wilderness, Virginia.
 Bookmark the permalink.
 Leave a comment.